ansible/ansible-documentation/docs/docsite/rst/dev_guide/testing/sanity/ignores.rst

 .. code-block:: text

-    plugins/module_utils/my_util.py validate-modules!skip # waiting for bug fix in module validator plugins/lookup/my_plugin.py compile-2.6!skip # Python 2.6 is not supported on the controller
+    plugins/module_utils/my_util.py validate-modules!skip # waiting for bug fix in module validator plugins/lookup/my_plugin.py compile-2.6!skip # Python 2.6 is not supported on the control node

 See the full list of :ref:`sanity tests <all_sanity_tests>`, which details the various tests and details how to fix identified issues.